Oklahoma Labor Laws: Everything You Need to Know

 It is up to the employer to determine if any time off will be provided for bereavement leave.
 If so, the employer can choose how many days depending on the closeness of the deceased, i.e. immediate family member vs. friend.

 If you need help learning more about Oklahoma labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.